 - B Biblical Studies

 - CS Catholic Studies

 - H Church History

 - LS Liturgy and Sacraments

 - MA Master of Arts (reserved for thesis track and similar)

 - MT Moral Theology

 - P Pastoral and Professional Studies

 - PH Philosophy

 - S Systematic Theology

 Numerical codes indicate the level at which a course is taught.
 Courses with a numerical code between 100 and 499 are taught at the undergraduate level.
+Introductory language courses are listed with either a 300 or 400 code, but are considered graduate coursework.
 Course numbers between 500 and 699 are graduate level courses.
 Course numbers beginning with a 7 are professional courses with enrollment restricted to degree students who meet all prerequisites.